-Total Length (in Miles) 7.5
+Total Length (in Miles) 11.0

-Total Length Along Great American Rail-Trail in Mont. (in Miles) 7.5
+Total Length Along Great American Rail-Trail in Mont. (in Miles) 11.0

 Trail Type Rail-trail

 Surface Type Crushed stone, dirt

 Trail Manager Powell County

 TrailLink Map traillink.com/trail/old-yellowstone-trail

 The Old Yellowstone Trail follows the right-of-way of the Milwaukee Road.
 Powell County purchased this section of corridor in 2017 using funds from Montana's Natural Resource Damage Program to build a trail from Deer Lodge north to Garrison.
 In 2020, the first 7.5 miles of trail heading south from Garrison were completed.
-Phase 2 of construction will close the gap to Deer Lodge (Trail Gap 72b) through the Grant-Kohrs Ranch National Historic Site, expected in 2022.
+In 2022, Phase 2 of the Old Yellowstone Trail was completed with an addition of 3.5 miles of trail connecting to a trailhead on Washington Street in Deer Lodge.